 Hiring or outreach events:

-Call or email crew contacts with questions about number of vacancies and GS levels.
+Call or email crew contacts with questions about number of vacancies, GS levels, and appointment types (temporary vs. career).

-The Craig Interagency Hotshot Crew is based in Craig, CO on the Northwest Colorado Fire and Aviation Management Unit.
+The Craig Interagency Hotshot Crew is based in Craig, CO on the Northwest District Fire and Aviation Unit.
 The crew was founded in the spring of 2001, along with numerous other hotshot crews, as a result of the National Fire Plan.

-Throughout 2001 and 2002, the crew spent most of its time suppressing fires around Colorado due to the effects of a prolonged drought.
-During the mid-2000’s, the crew contributed their diverse expertise to fires across the western United States, as well as traveling to the southeast to assist in all-risk incidents such as Hurricane Katrina relief.
+The crew contributes their diverse expertise to fires across the United States, as well as all-risk incidents, such as Hurricane Katrina relief.
 In addition to national assignments, the crew often spends several weeks per season assisting the local district in handling the significant initial attack load experienced within the dispatch area.